-The ESU Tuition and Fees Advisory Committee proposes a tuition increase of 4.00% for undergraduate students and 2.00% for graduate students, coupled with a \$125.12 reduction, or 17% decrease to the full-time campus activity fee.
-Alongside no increase to technology fees, this is a net overall decrease of tuition and required fees of -0.39%, or -\$14.28 per semester for a full-time resident undergraduate student, and -2.38%, or -\$109.21 for a full-time resident graduate student.
+ESU is revising its FY 2025 tuition and fee proposal presented in May 2024 and now proposes a tuition increase in FY 2025 of 0% for all categories of students, coupled with a \$125.12 reduction, or 17% decrease, to the full-time campus activity fee.
+With no increase to technology fees, this is an overall net savings to students on tuition and required fees of 3.41%, or \$125.12, and 3.87%, or \$177.96, per semester for a full-time resident undergraduate student and full-time resident graduate student, respectively.
 ESU continues to focus on affordability and access for students.
 The University's good value is demonstrated with undergraduate tuition and fees continuing to be the lowest cost compared to Fall 2023 (current fiscal year) rates of designated and aspirational peers and second lowest compared to the MIAA athletic conference institutions.

-Potential uses of the revenue generated by the tuition increase include addressing strategic enrollment initiatives, supplementing the 2.5% salary pool approved by the Legislature, and covering non-discretionary expense increases, including employee fringe benefit rate changes, faculty promotion costs, insurance premiums, IT licensing, and utilities.
-While the proposed tuition increase will only fund a portion of these increased expenditures, it will assist in offsetting a portion of inflationary costs.
+Potential uses of revenue generated by a tuition increase would have included addressing strategic enrollment initiatives, supplementing the 2.5% salary pool approved by the legislature, and covering non-discretionary expense increases, including employee fringe benefit rate changes, faculty promotion costs, insurance premiums, IT licensing, and utilities.
+However, ESU will identify other funds and make necessary adjustments in other areas of its budget to offset the revenue lost from not increasing tuition.